pandrey2003/Kinomonster-backended/README.rst

   3. The website allows signing in, signing in allows writing posts on the website (see below).
 After a(n) (un)successful attempt of signing in, JavaScript alert function is called to notify the user.

-  4. Members can restore their password, specifying their email.
+  4. Members can restore their password with the email.

   5. All movies and serials pages have a real **Reviews** section.
 You can write reviews which will be retrieved from the SQLite database.